This page has a bunch of my Chumby projects, here's quick links to each:

 Webcam Template for Chumby

-As of typing this (March 2008) the sample webcam application posted on the Chumby site a) uses a really archaic method to load the webcam images, and b) doesn't even work since it doesn't defeat caching of the images.
+As of typing this (March 2008) the sample webcam application posted on the Chumby site a) uses a really archaic method to load the webcam images, and b) doesn't work since it doesn't defeat caching of the images.
 So I made this template file so people don't have to reinvent the wheel if they want to make a webcam app for the Chumby.
 It uses a listener to load the images as fast as bandwidth will allow.
 Note that it also works just fine independent of Chumbies.

 <<< back to Gizmoware.net